(This article was last updated on Jan. 12, 2023.)

 Investing in properties located in central areas such as Selangor or KL can lead to good capital gains and good returns.
 This is due to Malaysia’s robust economic growth, relatively young working population and growing infrastructure connectivity in Malaysia, including high-speed rail links in the near future with Singapore.

-However, when looking for property in Malaysia to buy, foreign investors planning to invest in property in Malaysia should be aware of certain restrictions and conditions that apply to them.
+However, when looking for Malaysian real estate to buy, foreign investors planning to invest in property in Malaysia should be aware of certain restrictions and conditions that apply to them.
 Explore before you dig.

 Overall, investors can now restructure their portfolios to handle some of the risk.
 In the meantime, those with leverage can take advantage of the lower (undervalued) price homes on the market.
 Are you able to withstand various shocks (for example, falling property prices), but are you able to hold out until prices recover?
 Or maybe you are someone who doesn’t want to sell in the next 3, 5 or 10 years?